Skip to content

 Terraform and Pulumi treat state as authoritative — the state file IS the source of truth for what’s deployed.
 This enables precise plan/apply workflows: the tool knows exactly what exists, what changed, and what to do.
 The cost is operational burden: state must be locked during operations, stored in a backend with access controls, and protected from corruption.
 Sensitive data (database passwords, API keys) ends up in state because the tool needs it for diffing.

-CDK inherits CloudFormation’s authoritative state model, which AWS manages as a service.
+CDK inherits CloudFormation’s authoritative lifecycle model, which AWS manages as a service.
 Less operational burden, but the same architectural commitment: state is truth.

-- Git-based state gives versioning, portability, and offline access, but no locking, no encryption at rest, and no access control separation from source code
+• Git-based snapshots give versioning, portability, and offline access, but no locking, no encryption at rest, and no access control separation from source code

 CDK optimizes for AWS-native development with familiar languages and high-level abstractions.
 L2/L3 constructs encode AWS best practices and reduce boilerplate.
 The trade-off: abstractions obscure what’s actually deployed, and code execution means builds can be nondeterministic.